Leads from search engines have a 14.6% closing rate versus 1.7% from outbound sources.

 - Finding new traffic sources to grow your business with.

-- Discover which regions of the world drives the most traffic to your site.
+- Discover which regions of the world drive the most traffic to your site.

 - Learning desktop versus mobile traffic ratios.